-- 4. Press the Y key to accept the EULA, or N to decline. - 5.
+- 4. Press the Y key to accept the EULA, or N to decline.
+After accepting the EULA, the installation will complete automatically without any additional prompts. - 5.
 After the installation is complete: - a.
 You must set the admin password and the archive directory.
-(Refer to the next topic for details.) - b.
-If this was an upgrade, you should consider optimizing the database.
-(For more details and instructions, refer to the Post-Installation Steps topic.
+(Refer to the next topic for details.)